4rcher0116/databaseStore/README.md

 ---

 ### **4. Write and Execute SQL Queries**
-- Copy and paste the query from the list of test queries into the query editor.
+- Copy and paste the query from the list of test queries into the query editor (Test Scripts located in the SampleQueries.txt or SampleQueries.sql file).
 - To execute a query, click the **Execute/Play** button (the lightning bolt icon) or press **F5**.

 ---